The-Marcy-Lab-School/data-analysis-environment-macOS/README.md

 5.  **Verify the Environment:**

-    * Create a new Python Jupyter Notebook file (`test.ipynb`) in the repo's folder.
+    * In Vscode, create a new Python Jupyter Notebook file (`test.ipynb`) in the repo's folder.
 Click on the repo's folder on the left-hand side > Paper icon with the plus symbol > type `test.ipynb`.
+      To check if you have the jupyter extension, use keys command+shift+p and type 'Python: Install the Jupyter extension'
      * In the notebook file, add a code block, and type the print statement below:

         ```python
         print("Python environment setup successful!")
         ```
     * Run the code block by pressing the play button.
-If it prompts you at the top to select enviornment click `data-analysis-env`
+If it prompts you at the top to select environment click `data-analysis-env`

 ## Troubleshooting